CallaDuffield/Data-Journalism-Final-Project/README.md

 This repository documents my analysis of change in California's wildfire spread from 2016 to 2021 and Cal Fire's grant response.

 # Analysis 1: How many acres were burned by California wildfires in 2016 and 2021?
-What is the percent change between the two years?
 ## Data Analysis Process:
   1) Select the "2021" sheet.
   2) Find the sum of the "ACRES" column by selecting it, clicking "data", and selecting "column stats."
 Scroll down to where "sum" is listed to find value.